CDC drops quarantine, screening recommendations for COVID-19

 Masks continue to be recommended only in areas where community transmission is deemed high, or if a person is considered at high risk of severe illness.

-School districts across the U.S. have been scaling back their COVID-19 precautions in recent weeks even before the CDC relaxed its guidance.
+School districts across the U.S. have scaled back their COVID-19 precautions in recent weeks even before the latest guidance was issued.
+Some have promised a return to pre-pandemic schooling.

-Masks will be optional in most school districts when classes resume this fall, and some of the nation’s largest districts have dialed back or eliminated COVID-19 testing requirements.
+Masks will be optional in most districts when classes resume this fall, and some of the nation’s largest districts have dialed back or eliminated COVID-19 testing requirements.

+Public schools in Los Angeles are ending weekly COVID-19 tests, instead making at-home tests available to families, the district announced last week.
+Schools in North Carolina’s Wake County also dropped weekly testing.

-Some have also been moving away from test-to-stay programs that became unmanageable during surges of the omicron variant last school year.
-With so many new infections among students and staff, many schools struggled to track and test their close contacts, leading to a temporary return to remote classes in some places.
+Some others have moved away from test-to-stay programs that became unmanageable during surges of the omicron variant last school year.

+The American Federation of Teachers, one of the nation’s largest teachers unions, said it welcomes the guidance.

+“Every educator and every parent starts every school year with great hope, and this year even more so,” President Randi Weingarten said.
+“After two years of uncertainty and disruption, we need as normal a year as possible so we can focus like a laser on what kids need.”

 The average numbers of reported COVID-19 cases and deaths have been relatively flat this summer, at around 100,000 cases a day and 300 to 400 deaths.